tclssg/tclssg/README.md

 ![Tclssg](./logo/tclssg-logo-text-small.png)

 Tclssg is a full-featured extensible static site generator written in Tcl.
 Its intent is to make it easy to manage a static website with an optional blog.
 It is aimed at Tcl programmers first.
 It works best for websites with a page count under 1000.
 Websites with a few hundred pages usually build in under a minute on modest hardware.
-Tclssg uses Markdown for content formatting, [Bootstrap 3](http://getbootstrap.com/docs/3.4/) for layout (with Bootstrap theme support), and Tcl code embedded in HTML for templating.
+Tclssg uses Markdown for content markup, [Bootstrap 3](http://getbootstrap.com/docs/3.4/) for layout (with Bootstrap theme support), and Tcl code embedded in HTML for templating.

 Features
 --------